 The future George III was born prematurely on 4 June 1738 at Norfolk House, London, the eldest son of Frederick, Prince of Wales (15) and Augusta of Saxe-Gotha.
 He was created Prince of Wales after the death of his father by his grandfather, George II, on 20 April 1751, aged 12 years.

 George succeeded his grandfather in 1760 and was married in 1761 to Charlotte of Mecklenberg-Strelitz, daughter of Duke Charles Louis Frederick of Mecklenburg-Strelitz, Prince of Mirow and his wife Princess Elizabeth Albertine of Saxe-Hildburghausen, by whom he had issue, including Kings George IV and William IV.
 Afte one of the longest reigns in British history, George died of porphyria at Windsor Castle on 29 January, 1820 and was buried at Windsor.

-David, Prince of Saxe-Coburg-Gotha, as he was then called, was born at White Lodge, Richmond, Surrey on 23 June, 1894, the eldest son of George, then Duke of York (later George V) and Mary of Teck.
-He was created Prince of Wales on 23 June, 1910, aged 16 and invested with the title at Caernarfon Castle on 13 July, 1911.
-He was a popular Prince of Wales and made a number of successful tours of the Empire.
+David, Prince of Saxe-Coburg-Gotha, as he was then called, was born at White Lodge, Richmond, Surrey on 23 June 1894, the eldest son of George, then Duke of York (later George V) and Mary of Teck.
+He was created Prince of Wales on 23 June 1910, aged 16 and invested with the title at Caernarfon Castle on 13 July 1911.
+He was a popular Prince of Wales and made several successful tours of the Empire.